toliaqat/xenon-wiki/JavaScript-Services.md

 ## WebSocketService object

-`WebSocketService` object has `uri` field which is set to ephemeral service URI accessible from within DCP cluster.
+`WebSocketService` object has `uri` field which is set to ephemeral service URI accessible from within Xenon cluster.
 It also has `subscribe`, `unsibscribe` and `stop` methods. `stop` methods un-registers the servers.
 Other two methods are described below.

 ## JavaScript observers

-It is possible to use `wss.uri` explicitly to subscribe JavaScript service on updates for any other observable DCP service.
+It is possible to use `wss.uri` explicitly to subscribe JavaScript service on updates for any other observable Xenon service.
 However in case when used closes browser page, observed service cannot know that observer has gone forever and subscription record gets stuck indefinitely in subscribers list.

 `WebSocketService` object `subscribe(uri)` and `unsubscribe(uri)` methods can be used to register and unregister the service as an observer for other service. `uri` argument is a URI for subscriptions sub-service.
 Subscriptions registered with `subscribe(uri)` method will be automatically removed when WebSocket connection is closed or service is stopped.